Installation

 Docker & K8s

-For instructions on how to build container images of the Halon programs as well as deploying them on K8s (Kubernetes), see our halon-docker GitHub repository.
+For instructions on how to build container images of the programs as well as deploying them on K8s (Kubernetes), see our halon-docker GitHub repository.

 Upgrade